Table of Contents

 - Easement Attorneys

 An easement is a property right that gives its holder an interest in land that's owned by someone else.
-It's common for people to lack a clear understanding of easements and the numerous legal problems that can arise in their creation, interpretation, and implementation.
+It's common for people to not have a clear understanding of easements and the numerous legal problems that can arise in their creation, interpretation, and implementation.

 Luckily, you've come to the right place.
 This article will provide some basic information about easements including how easements are created and transferred.
 In this article, you can also find out about the rights and remedies provided by easements and the legal issues to consider when it comes to easements.